SrikanthParvathala/INST767-Project/README.md

 This phase consisted of three main parts:

-1. **Scooter Data Transformation**:
+1a. **Scooter Data Transformation**:
-   - In this part, we transformed the scooter data collected from various vendors and extracted static data for bus stops.
+   - In this part, we transformed the scooter data collected from various vendors.
    - We utilized DataProc, Cloud Functions, and Cloud Scheduler to execute the transformation tasks efficiently.
    - After completing the collection of raw data for e-scooter/e-bike services in a Google Storage bucket, the next step was to process the data using PySpark script <Scooter-Processing-Updated.py> and DataProc cluster and move it to the BigQuery table.
 The script’s  functionality:
         - Initializes a Spark session with a specific application name.